cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

     possible architectures.
 You can have clusters without poolers, clusters with a single pooler, or clusters with several poolers, that is, one per application.

+!!!
+Important
+    When the operator is upgraded, the pooler pods will undergo a rolling upgrade.
+This is necessary to ensure that the instance manager within the pooler pods is also upgraded.

 ## Security

 Any PgBouncer pooler is transparently integrated with CloudNativePG support for